sarabjeetsingh1712/AddressBook/README.md

 **Installation and Usage**

+Get Docker Image from docker hub using the following command "**docker pull sarabjeetsingh1712/image:addressbookapp1.0**"

+or

 Execute run.sh, to create and deploy the project

 Once the application is deployed and stared, API information is accessible through **http://localhost:8080/swagger-ui.html#/**.
 This URL will also provide information about requests and responses for each exposed operation.
 Users can try any of the processes using the said URL of the swagger.